larryhengl/myvariantjs-demo/README.md

 #### What are you looking at?

 This web app uses the myvariantjs lib to talk to the MyVariant.info services.
 You can issue `search` queries, `filters` or `example` calls.

-*search* - feelin' lucky?
-You can also scope the search query to specified fields.
+Hit the `info` button in the top right for full details, but in a nutshell you can run searches in several ways:

-*filters* - look for specific fields values.
+*exact* - for when you are searching on a specific variant id.

-*examples* - pre-configured set of actions to demonstrate some of the lib API.
-Click on an action, view the results.
-If you see data then the lib is working.
+*search* - for doing fielded searches.
+*batch* - for doing multi-term searches on scoped fields.
+*pass-thru* - for submitting a full search URL.
+*examples* - for running predefined searches.

 The results box shows a sampling of the actual results.

-You can toggle data formats and download a csv file of the entire resultset.
+You can toggle data formats in the preview and download a file of the full search results.

-Perhaps, a more elaborate MyVariant viewer is coming!

 ## Developing the demo